ludotec/nest_blog_app/README.md

 2- user should not ba able to update his own role.
 3- endpoint create(), should always create a user wiyh the role "user" 4- admin is the only that can change roles in users
-5- user can change his own password
+5- user can change his own password -doing